cymdaspec/popov_a_yu/README.md

 # popov_a_yu
-Home tasks from "IT at MISIS" course.
+Home tasks from University "IT at MISIS" Flutter course (Course completed successfully).
-(Course successfully completed).